Should I use my mortgage lender's recommended solicitor?

-For some buyers, overloaded solicitors has lead to lengthy delays, additional costs and even transactions falling through.
+For some borrowers, overloaded solicitors have led to lengthy delays, additional costs, and even transactions falling through.

-Lenders' preferred solicitors tend to be high volume 'conveyancing factories’ setup to process drive transactions through.
+Lenders' preferred solicitors tend to be set up as high volume 'conveyancing factories’.
 This may not seem such a bad thing, but when paired with the low level of fees received by the solicitor, providing an efficient service for consumers is often not economically viable.

 The bottom line is that solicitors don't earn a lot from lender introduced work, so service levels are sometimes compromised

-Solicitors still take the "free legals" lender work as it is a reliable source of regular work that helps to pay the solicitors' bills, but the consumer ends up paying the price.
+Solicitors still take the 'free legals' lender work as it is a reliable source of regular work that helps to pay the solicitors' bills, but the consumer ends up paying the price in the end.

-Additional conveyancing fees are often tacked on, and these can quickly add up to more than a fixed fee service from an independent solicitor might cost in total.
+Additional conveyancing fees are often tacked on.
+These hidden fees can quickly add up to more than a fixed fee service from an independent solicitor might cost.

-Increasingly, mortgage brokers recommend mortgage products that don’t include free legals.
+Increasingly, mortgage brokers recommend mortgage products that don’t include free conveyancing.

 This isn’t out of loyalty to their clients.
 Brokers want to know they will be paid and the sooner the better.
-As a result they will recommend a course of action that is most likely to see the mortgage complete, and in the shortest time possible.
+As a result, brokers typically recommend a course of action that is most likely to see the mortgage complete in the shortest time possible.

 - No need to shop around for a remortgage conveyancing solicitor